 Altria is mostly known as the parent company of Philip Morris USA, which means it sells all Philip Morris products in the United States, the most famous one being Marlboro.
+It also means that Altria only have exposure to the U.S. market.
 Besides selling various tobacco products such as cigarettes, cigars, oral tobacco products and innovative tobacco products, they also have around 10 % of the shares in Anheuser Busch (beer), 45 % of the shares in Cronos (cannabis) and 35 % of the shares in Juul (electronic cigarettes).
 Altria has two moats that is very easy to identify.
-First of all they have a brand moat when it comes to their products, as consumers trust brands like Marlboro.
+First of all, they have a brand moat when it comes to their products, as consumers trust brands like Marlboro.
 The other moat is a toll moat.
 It is forbidden to advertise for tobacco products in the United States, hence it is very unlikely that we will suddenly see new competitors entering the market.

-We have determined that Altria has a brand moat and a toll moat.
+I believe that Altria has a brand moat and a toll moat.
 While it is too early to say if management is good, I believe we are off for a good start.
-Now let us investigate the big five numbers in order to see if Altria does live up to our requirements for a strong moat.
-In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.
+Now let us investigate the numbers to see if Altria does live up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

-Another important thing to look into is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by current cash flow.
-Doing the calculation in Altria, I can see that Altria has 6,26 years earnings in debt, which is above what I would prefer.
-However, as I wrote previously they have just sold off their wine business and will use the cash to pay off some debt.
-There are also some rumours that they will sell their stake in Anheuser Busch after the lockup in October and use the cash to pay off more debt.
+Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
+We do so by dividing the total long-term debt by current earnings.
+Doing the calculation in Altria, I can see that Altria has 10,93 years earnings in debt, which is way above of what I feel comfortable about.
+I would need a good reason to invest in a company with this amount of debt.

 All right, we have gone through the numbers, potential and risk regarding Altria, and now it is time for us to calculate a price for Altria.
-In order to calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
+To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use a EPS at 2.35 (which is a bit on the cautious side if looking at the historical numbers).
-I chose a Estimated future EPS growth rate of 5 (which I believe it attainable), Estimated future PE 10 (which is the double of growth rate, as the historical highest PE is higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $9,73, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Altria at price of $4,73 (or lower obviously), if we use the Margin of Safety price.
+I chose to use an EPS at 2,42 (which is the one from 2020.
+2021 was slightly lower but management guided higher).
+I chose an Estimated future EPS growth rate of 5,5 (management guided an EPS growth between 4-7 %), Estimated future PE 11 (which is the double of growth rate, as the historical highest PE is higher) and we already have the minimum acceptable return rate on 15 %.
+Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $11,24, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Altria at price of $5,62 (or lower obviously), if we use the Margin of Safety price.

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
-In order to do so, we need some numbers from their financials, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 8.385.
-The Capital Expenditures was 231.
+To do so, we need some numbers from their financials, keep in mind that all numbers are in millions.
+The Operating Cash Flow last year was 8.405.
+The Capital Expenditures was 169.
 I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I wasn't able to find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 161,7 in our further calculations.
-The Tax Provision was 2.436.
-We have 1.850 outstanding shares.
-Hence, the calculation will be like this: (8.385 - 161,7 + 2.436) / 1.850 x 10 = $57,62 in TEN CAP price.
+I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 118,3 in our further calculations.
+The Tax Provision was 1.349.
+We have 1.845 outstanding shares.
+Hence, the calculation will be like this: (8.405 - 118,3 + 1.349) / 1.845 x 10 = $52,22 in TEN CAP price.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.